 Judy’s previous contract was scheduled to end in August of 1947.
 She had changed agents during the time of her pregnancy with Liza and recuperation.
 She had previously been with Leland Hayward, but Haward sold his company to the Music Corporation of America (MCA) to concentrate on backing Broadway shows.

 Judy’s new agency, Berg-Allenberg, Inc., began negotiating a new contract with MGM.
 Judy had made it clear that after her current contract ran out in August of 1947 she intended to freelance.
-MGM was not happy about that and did everything they could to keep Judy with the studio.
+MGM was not happy about that and did everything it could to keep Judy with the studio.

 MGM offered the following incentives: She could continue to work with her husband (Vincente Minnelli); the studio would mount lavish productions starring Judy along with a pledge that she need not make more than two films in one year and one of those two could be a “guest” appearance though she would still get “top billing”; she could continue to have Dottie Ponedel as her makeup artist, as long as Dottie would “be employed by the studio.”; and she had the right to make “phonograph records” and radio appearances.